constructorlabs/git-remote/README.md

 Example project for working with remote git repos.

 A minor change made by Ania.
+Change to readme file